Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

 # About

-This Lambda function is run to extract text from a variety of file types and POST it to an arbitrary URL.
+This Lambda function is run to extract text from a variety of file types and upload it to an arbitrary URL.
 The purpose of this is to support eRegs' full-text search goals as our users begin uploading files to the policy repository.

 # Supported file types